arielgee/Sage-Like/.misc/tasks.md

 * replace options screenshot.
 * customize sidebar font (not context menu)
 * support for OPML import/export
+* timestamp in file name export (with the word 'export'?)
+* in syndication.getXMLTextFromBlob() replace responseText with responseXML so will not need the m_domParser
+  * only in text I can avoid a stupid XML/RSS Parsing Errors. if I use xhr.responseType = 'xml'; will i fail on Parsing Errors?
 * url or any bad data in bookmark.title (strip?)
+* check all resolve/reject that there is a 'return' after them
+* move all prototypes out of the slUtil function
+* convert getCurrentLocaleDate() to a prototype
+* when opening a folder in tree that is at the bottom it is opend outside the viewport (annoying) file explorer is scrollig the folder to the top of the viewport (neee)
 * allow to add new feed/folder to the root feed folder when right clicking the treeView root UL
 * initializing member elements may be done too match (document.getElementById). log all getElementById in panels if thay are done to many times